-From Fig. 6, it can be seen that mean innovations of Doppler wind speed are generally small even at the first cycle.
-Some bias of up to 1 m s-1 is apparent at mid- and higher levels of the troposphere, which is reduced in the analyses at the last cycle.
-Meanwhile, much more prominent errors are observed in root-mean-square (RMS) innovations at the first cycle, which become gradually greater for storms of greater intensity (up to ~10-12 m s-1 for stronger hurricane cases).
+Figure 6 indicates that mean innovations of Doppler wind speed are generally small, even at the first cycle.
+Some biases of up to 1 m s-1 are apparent at mid- and higher levels of the troposphere (~4-14 km), which is reduced in the analyses at the last cycle.
+Meanwhile, much more prominent errors are observed in root-mean-square (RMS) innovations at the first cycle, which become gradually greater for storms of greater intensity (up to ~10-12 m s-1 for major hurricane cases).
 Clearly, there appears to be a strong correlation between storm intensity and the RMS departure of the background model field from Doppler wind speed observations.
 This is an indication that the background wind field, even after a spin-up of 3-4 h from the global GFS/EnKF analysis ensemble, contains storms that are weak in intensity compared to observations.
-Meanwhile, the RMS innovations are reduced to the level of observation error (2 m s-1) in the final analysis, which is an indication of the effectiveness of the EnKF in assimilating inner-core observations and obtaining a good fit to observations in observation space.
+Meanwhile, the RMS innovations are reduced to the level of the observation error (2 m s-1) in the final analysis, which is an indication of the effectiveness of the EnKF in assimilating inner-core observations and obtaining a good fit to observations in observation space.

 Innovation statistics of SFMR observations depict a somewhat different picture than Doppler wind speed (Fig. 6, square symbols plotted at 0-m height in each panel) as mean and RMS background-observation departures are comparable in magnitude.
-Similar to Doppler wind speed, departures still increase with increasing intensity and approach ~10 m s-1 for stronger hurricane cases.
+Similar to Doppler wind speed, departures still increase with increasing storm intensity and approach ~10 m s-1 for major hurricane cases.
 Meanwhile, in the final analysis, mean innovations are reduced to below 1 m s-1 for all intensity categories and RMS innovations are reduced to ~4 m s-1, which is roughly the mean observation error for the SFMR platform.

-Although somewhat noisy in nature, innovation statistics for the zonal wind speed observations (as measured at flight level and by dropsondes) are similar to the Doppler wind speed and SFMR observations (Fig. 7), in the sense that the magnitude of the total (mean plus RMS) departures of the background from observations again exhibit positive correlation to storm intensity and approach ~10 m s-1 for stronger cases.
+Although somewhat noisy in nature, innovation statistics for the zonal wind speed observations (as measured at flight level and by dropsondes) are similar to the Doppler wind speed and SFMR observations (Fig. 7), in the sense that the magnitude of the total (mean plus RMS) departures of the background from observations again exhibit positive correlation to storm intensity and approach ~10 m s-1 for major hurricane cases.
 Innovations in the final analyses are distinctly smaller than those in the first-cycle background at most vertical levels.
 However, unlike the Doppler wind speed observations, errors remain greater than the 2 m s-1 observation error in the lowest 1 km of the troposphere.
 While this hints at generally greater wind speed errors near the surface, it is also possible that the greatest impact on the near-surface innovations is from SFMR observations, which would partially explain the analysis innovations remaining near 4 m s-1.

-As for temperature (measured at flight level and by dropsondes), there appear to be negative biases of about 1 K below ~1 km and generally positive biases of about 1 K above in the first-cycle background innovations (Fig. 8).
+For temperature (measured at flight level and by dropsondes), there appear to be negative biases of about 1-2 K below ~1 km and generally positive biases of about 1 K above ~1 km in the first-cycle background innovations (Fig. 8).
 The mid-level positive biases are especially noteworthy for weaker cases but are eliminated by data assimilation in the final analyses.
 Meanwhile, although reduced, negative low-level biases remain in the final analyses for the stronger cases.
 A similar trend is observed in the RMS innovations.
 For cases of tropical storm intensity or weaker, the RMS innovations in the final analyses are reduced back to ~0.5 K, comparable in magnitude to observation error.
 However, stronger cases continue to exhibit RMS departures in the final analyses of 1-2 K magnitude, especially at lower levels.